History of the WMU-Cooley Law Journal

 In 1996, students discussed the possibility of creating a second legal publication bearing the Cooley name.
 Their primary purpose was to enhance Cooley’s reputation in the legal and academic community.
-Less than a year later, the Thomas M. Cooley Journal of Practical and Clinical Law (Law Journal) was founded.
+Less than a year later, the Western Michigan University Cooley Law Journal (Cooley Law Journal) was founded.

 With the advice and support of Cooley faculty, the newly formed Editorial Board filed articles of incorporation, opened an office, and released the first call for article submissions.
 With a staff of 35 students, the first publication was released in August 1997, and a second issue was released in January 1998.

 The Journal was created in the spirit of Educatio Legis Utilis—practical education of the law.
 The mission was to publish articles from scholars, judges, and practitioners that offer insight gained through first-hand knowledge and experience.
 Law Journal’s articles offer unique perspectives that aid the legal and academic community in an ongoing effort to find practical solutions to inherent problems in the law.

 Law Journal consists of the Editorial Board and Associate Editors.
 The Editorial Board and Associate Editors perform different, interrelated functions that are essential to the Law Journal’s mission.
 The Editorial Board makes policy and publication decisions and also performs the final editing stages in the publication process.
 Associate Editors execute the initial editing procedures by editing an article’s text and footnotes.

 Smooth cooperation and interaction amongst all Law Journal members is crucial.
 It is especially important that all members are kept informed and accorded the respect that goes along with their responsibilities.